twiecki/financial-analysis-python-tutorial/README.md

 file](https://github.com/twiecki/financial-analysis-pyton-tutorial/archive/master.zip)
 containing the materials.
 A third option is to simply view static notebooks by clicking on the titles of each section below.

+I strongly encourage you to set up the environment on your own computer so that you can follow along during the tutorial.

 Outline
 -------